Doubly isogenous curves of genus two with a rational action of $D_6$: An unlikely intersection in characteristic zero

 \subsection{The Zilber--Pink conjecture}

 We now work over an algebraically closed field $K$ of characteristic zero.
+We state the conjecture in its general form but omit the definitions.
+See \cite{BarroeroDill} for a general discussion and Example \ref{ex:ZP} for the precise context and definitions that we will require.

-\begin{conjecture} Let $V$ be an irreducible subvariety of a Shimura variety $S$.
+\begin{conjecture} Let $V$ be an irreducible subvariety of a mixed Shimura variety~$S$.
 If $V$ is not contained in a special subvariety of positive codimension, then the intersection of $V$ with the union of all special subvarieties of $S$ of codimension greater than $\dim V$ is not Zariski dense in $V$. \end{conjecture}

-This remains open but some progress has been made in the case that $V$ is a curve.
-See \cite{DawOrr2022,HabeggerPila2012} for background and a review of special subvarieties when $S$ is a product of modular curves, which is the case of relevance to us.
-We recall the definition of special subvarieties in this case below and omit the general definition, as it is not needed for our purposes.
+This remains open, but some progress has been made in the case that $V$ is a curve.
+Unfortunately, we need apply it to a surface, and this case appears to be still open (J. Pila, personal communication).
+See \cite{DawOrr2025,HabeggerPila2012} for background and a review of special subvarieties when $S$ is a product of modular curves, which is the relevant case for us.
+These two papers also prove results for the case that $V$ is a curve, which may suffice for the second invocation of the conjecture in the proof of Theorem \ref{theorem:finitely many doubly isogenous}; we have not checked this, though, because the first invocation of the conjecture in the proof is for a surface.

 \begin{example} In the case of interest, we work over $K = \overline{\QQ}$ and take $S = Y(1)^n$ for some $n$, where $Y(1)$ is the affine line, viewed as the coarse moduli space of elliptic curves.
 A \emph{special} subvariety of $Y(1)^n$ is a subvariety defined by equations of the form \begin{itemize} \item $\Phi_N(j_a,j_b) =0$ for some integer $N \geq 1$ and $1 \leq a < b \leq N$; or \item $j_a = c$ for some $1 \leq a \leq N$ and CM $j$-invariant $c \in \overline{\QQ}$. \end{itemize} \end{example}